Committees and Compromises

 which actually encompassed B.A.S.F. clauses Nos.
 3 to 12.

-It also denied Doctrine to be Rejected No.27 -
+It also taught that which is denied in Doctrine to be Rejected

 For the information of viewers, we comment on wording in this